Crazyscholarr/Faucet-Recall/README.md

 **Faucet Recall** is an automated tool for requesting tokens from the Recall Network (testnet) faucet.
 The program uses Capsolver to solve Turnstile CAPTCHAs and supports proxies to send multiple requests from different wallets.
 It is designed to run continuously, automatically retry when errors occur, and can customize the log language (Vietnamese or English).

-**Faucet Recall** is an automated tool for requesting tokens from the Recall Network (testnet) faucet.
-The program uses Capsolver to solve Turnstile CAPTCHAs and supports proxies to send multiple requests from different wallets.
-It is designed to run continuously, automatically retrying on errors, and allows log language customization (Vietnamese or English).

 ---

 ## Features